Liuboml: Historical and Cultural Heritage Monuments

 The town's landmarks include St. George's Church, built in the 16th century in place of a 13th-century Orthodox church which previously occupied the site, and the Trinity Church, which goes back to 1412, but was subsequently rebuilt, with a belfry from 1640.
 Prior to the Second World War, the grand synagogue was a dominant landmark as well, before its meticulous destruction.

+Demographics

+As of the 2001 Ukrainian census, the city counted a population of 10,270 inhabitants.
+The ethnic and linguitic composition of the population at the time of the census was as follows: